tedneward/Azgaarnoth/Magic/Tattoos.md

 This tattoo appears on your skin as whatever you desire.
 As a bonus action, you can shape the tattoo into any color or pattern and move it to any area of your skin.
 Whatever form it takes, it is always obviously a tattoo.
 It can range in size from no smaller than a copper piece to an intricate work of art that covers all your skin.

-***Disguise Self***.
-As an action, you can use the tattoo to cast the disguise self spell.
+***Disguise Self.*** As an action, you can use the tattoo to cast the disguise self spell.
 Once the spell is cast from the tattoo, it can’t be cast from the tattoo again until the next dawn.

 ### Spellwrought Tattoo
 *Wondrous item (tattoo), rarity varies*